#290 | Jennifer Courtwright | Proposal is too Generic to be Meaningful

 We ground ourselves using rituals, mindfulness practices, and sacred rest.
 By deeply listening to ourselves, each other, reason, and the ground of being, we co-create and re-create our home.

-We respect the histories, contexts and cultures in which these paths were created and are currently practiced.
-Grateful for the experiences that move us, aware of the religious ancestries we inherit, and enlivened by the diversity of our faith, we are called to ever deepen and expand our paths of connection.
+We are mindful of the cultures in which these paths were created and are currently practiced.
+Grateful for the experiences that move us, the religious and cultural ancestries we inherit, and the diversity that enriches our community, we are called to ever deepen and expand our paths of connection.

 Thank you for removing photosynthesis and composting